 Lechuguilla Cave Facts

 - To begin with, the gorgeous Lechuguilla Cave ranks as the seventh longest cave known to man.
-It also ranks as the second deepest known cave located inside the continental United States.
+It also ranks as the second deepest known cave located in the continental United States.

 - Yet it remains most famous for its incredible formations, unusual geology, and remarkably pristine condition.
 Regulations limiting access to the site to approved scientific and exploration teams maintain this condition.